-(a) "Accelerating Housing Production" means improving the timing; cost; feasibility; approval and amount of development through various mechanisms such as zoning incentives; upzoning; zoning amendments to permit residential in non-residential zones; corridor planning; development standards modifications; non-discretionary

-- review; financing strategies; sliding scale fee modifications; approval streamlining that addresses quickness and ease of entitlements; and other mechanisms that remove or mitigate regulatory barriers. - (b) "Affordability" means a housing unit that satisfies at least one of the following criteria: - 1.
+- (a) "Accelerating Housing Production" means improving the timing, cost, feasibility, approval and amount of development through various mechanisms such as zoning incentives (e.g., increased density and heights, reduced parking requirements), upzoning, zoning amendments to permit residential in non-residential zones, corridor planning, development standards modifications, non-discretionary review, financing strategies, sliding scale fee modifications, facilitating adequate infrastructure to support development, approval streamlining that addresses quickness and ease of entitlements, and other mechanisms that promote production or remove or mitigate regulatory barriers. - (b) "Affordability" means a housing unit that satisfies at least one of the following criteria: - 1.
 It is available at an "affordable rent" as that term is used and defined in Section 50053 of the Health & Safety Code; - 2.
 It is offered at an "affordable housing cost", as that term is used and defined in Section 50052.5 of the Health & Safety Code; or - 3.
-It is available at an "affordable rent" or an "affordable housing cost" according to the alternative percentages of income for agency-assisted rental and cooperative housing developments pursuant to Department regulations adopted under Health and Safety Code section 50462(f). - (c) "Annual Progress Report" (APR) means the housing element Annual Progress Report required by Gov. Code section 65400 on the prior year's activities and due to the Department April 1 of each year. - (d) "Department" means the California Department of Housing and Community Development. - (e) "Disadvantaged Communities" means: - Communities pursuant to Gov. Code section 65302(4)(A), communities in the lowest quartile according to the California Healthy Places Index, or a low resource or high segregation and poverty community according to Tax Credit Allocation Committee/Housing Community Development Opportunity Area Maps.
+It is available at an "affordable rent" or an "affordable housing cost" according to the alternative percentages of income for agency-assisted rental and cooperative housing developments pursuant to Department regulations adopted under Health and Safety Code section 50462(f). - (c) "Annual Progress Report" (APR) means the housing element Annual Progress Report required by Government Code section 65400 on the prior year's activities and due to the Department April 1 of each year. - (d) "Department" means the California Department of Housing and Community Development. - (e) "Disaster Recovery Area" means a locality experiencing a state or federally declared disaster in the last five years, where proposed planning activities will significantly address the present and future housing needs of the disaster, including climate adaptation. - (f) "Fund" means the Building Homes and Jobs Trust Fund pursuant to Health and Safety Code section 50470. - (g) "High-quality transit corridor" means an existing corridor with fixed route bus service with service intervals no longer than 15 minutes during peak commute hours.
+An existing stop along a high-quality transit corridor may include a stop currently in service or a planned and funded stop that is included in an adopted regional transportation improvement program. - (h) "Housing" means any development that satisfies both of the following criteria: